PinNaCode/magiskboot_build/README.md

 # install to system (or to a directory specified by the `DESTDIR' environment variable)
 sudo cmake --install install
 ````

+#### LTO

+If you want to perform LTO at the final link time, pass `-DUSE_LTO_LINKER_PLUGIN=ON` to CMake during configuring.

+And you will need to install LLD.

+Note: you may need to make sure your LLVM and LLD are sharing the same LLVM version as your nightly Rust.

 ### Generating source tarball